hjelloyd/locate-user-node/README.md

 # locate-user-node
-a web server that returns users who either reside or are within a particular distance of a given city
+a web server that returns users who either reside or are within a radius (distance) from central city coordinates

 ## Start locally
 1. ``` npm ci``` this will import all the required packages as specified in the package lock file